 I’ve also put together these posts on driving traffic to your food blog:

 Food Blogging Seo – Everything you need to know about Food Bogging SEO and how to take action to generate more SEO traffic.
-Plus how we use SEO to generate over 120,000 people to our site monthly.
+Plus how we use SEO to generate over 150,000 visits and 200,000 pageviews to our site monthly.

 WordPress: This is the #1 Blog publishing platform.
 WordPress is free (which is awesome) and is easily customizable.
 I have also been told they have wonderful support, but I have yet to need any.
 My blog uses WordPress.